Mupa1/Mupa1/README.md

 I am from Kenya, living in Germany, and currently looking for new remote opportunities.

-- 🔭 I’m currently building on React projects.
+- 🔭 I’m currently working on React projects.
 - 👯 I’m looking to collaborate on React and RoR / Node.js projects.
 - 💬 Ask me about Software Development
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mupa-mmbetsa/) | [Twitter](https://twitter.com/mupa_mmbetsa)